 Let cool slightly so that you can handle them but while still warm, roll in the extra powdered sugar to coat; re-roll in the powdered sugar several times if desired.
 I usually roll mine two or three times.
 Set aside to cool completely before storing.

 Cook's Notes: I use White Lily flour and Land O'Lakes butter.
 If you use unsalted butter, add 1/2 teaspoon of salt.
+Yes, the amount of vanilla extract shown in this recipe is correct - 8 tablespoons.

 Requires Adobe Reader - download it free!©Deep South Dish